simoneatt11/simoneatt11.github.io/_posts/2024-02-05-Docker-Intro.md

 docker load -i image.tar
 ```

-7. How to create oue own images
+7. How to create our own images

-DOCKERIMAGES are the recipy to create DOCKERCONTAINERS.
-To make these images we need to create a list of instructions, that we call DOCKERFILE

 A DOCKERFILE always starts FROM another DOCKERIMAGE. (indeed using the command FROM + image name)